Alexander Zverev: Personal life

-Zverev is known by the nickname "Sascha".
-He lives in Monte Carlo, Monaco.
-He grew up in Hamburg and also has spent his winters living in Florida at the Saddlebrook Academy since he was 12 years old.
+Zverev lives in Monte Carlo, Monaco.
+He grew up in Hamburg and also has spent his winters living in Florida at the Saddlebrook Academy.
 He can speak German, Russian, and English.
+Zverev has a daughter Mayla, born in 2021, with Brenda Patea, an ex-girlfriend, with whom he reached a settlement in a lawsuit filed by his ex-partner in 2023.

+Since 2021, Zverev has been dating German actress Sophia Thomalla.

-Zverev's tennis idol is Roger Federer.
-Zverev plays other sports in his spare time such as basketball and golf.
-He is a fan of the Miami Heat in the National Basketball Association (NBA) and Bayern Munich in the Bundesliga.
-Zverev's best friend on the tour is Brazilian doubles specialist Marcelo Melo, a former French Open and Wimbledon champion.
+In 2017, Zverev said his tennis idol is Roger Federer.
+He is a fan of the Miami Heat of the American National Basketball Association (NBA) and Bayern Munich in the Bundesliga, and in his spare time he enjoys playing basketball and golf.
+His best friend on the tour is Brazilian doubles specialist Marcelo Melo.
+He is also close friends with Dominic Thiem and Andrey Rublev, the latter of whom he has known since childhood.

-Zverev has a daughter, born in 2021, with Brenda Patea, an ex-girlfriend.

-Since 2021, Zverev has been in a relationship with Sophia Thomalla.

-Lawsuit against former agent

-Zverev filed a lawsuit against the ACE Group International and its CEO Patricio Apey, accusing them of "unlawful restraint of trade."
-He argued that the contract between them was oppressive, but eventually agreed to settle the dispute out-of-court before the trial was to commence.
+Zverev filed a lawsuit against the ACE Group International and its CEO Patricio Apey, accusing them of "unlawful restraint of trade".
+He argued that the contract between them was oppressive, but eventually agreed to settle the dispute out-of-court before the trial began.